Data protection shake-up for small firms

 Sorai

-M. Stella, founder of food company Sorai in Abergavenny, is one of those racing to make sure she is ready for the deadline.
+Maria Stella, founder of food company Sorai in Abergavenny, is one of those racing to make sure she is ready for the deadline.

 "It's a struggle to digest the new law on GDPR.
 There is no one straight-forward free information platform where you can get advice and find out more about what you have to do," she said.